projecttacoma/fqm-execution/README.md

 }
 ```

 The statement result `.pretty` attribute can be used to show results data in a more user-friendly way for any of the calculated statements.
+The statement result `.statementLevelHTML` attribute can be used to build the HTML markup alongside the "pretty" formatted statements without having to do so on the entire HTML output.

 ## Interpreting Calculation Results